1938 Director of Student Engagement

 GENERAL FUNCTION

-The Associate Director of Plaster Student Union and Director of Student Engagement provides leadership and management of the activities, services, and operations of the Office of Student Engagement, Event and Meeting Services, Level One Games Center, the Information Desk, and the PSU Student Employment Program.
-The Associate Director of Plaster Student Union and Director of Student Engagement develops and implements activities and services which supplement the academic program of the University, supervises the operations of the Office of Student Engagement, ensures the design and implementation of leadership development programs, provides advice and resources for students and student organizations, interprets and enforces University policy for student organizations, programs for University-wide events, participates in long-range planning and implementation of programs by the Plaster Student Union, and assumes other responsibilities as directed by the Director of Plaster Student Union.
+The Director of Student Engagement provides leadership and management of the activities, services, and operations of the Office of Student Engagement.
+The Director of Student Engagement develops and implements activities and services which supplement the academic program of the University, supervises the operations of the Office of Student Engagement, ensures the design and implementation of leadership development programs, provides advice and resources for students and student organizations, interprets and enforces University policy for student organizations, coordinates programs for University-wide events, participates in long-range planning and implementation of programs by the Plaster Student Union, and assumes other responsibilities as directed by the Director of Plaster Student Union.

 MINIMUM ACCEPTABLE QUALIFICATIONS